Westgate Shopping Centre (Ottawa)

-The mall is served by OC Transpo routes 55, 80, 81 and 85.
+The mall is served by OC Transpo routes 80, 81 and 85.

 A proposed redevelopment plans to have the mall demolished and replaced in phases with high-rise commercial and residential buildings.
 The first phase began in November 2019 with the demolition of Monkey Joe's Restaurant on the south-east corner of the property.
+All remaining stores in the mall, except current anchor tenant Shoppers Drug Mart, will close as of October 31, 2025.